9 to 5 (Dolly Parton song): Commercial performance

 "9 to 5" reached number one on the Billboard Country chart in January 1981.
 In February 1981, it went to number one on both the Billboard Hot 100 and the Adult Contemporary charts, respectively.
-It became Parton's first and only solo number one entry on the former.
-(Parton would later team up with Kenny Rogers on their number one duet "Islands in the Stream".)
-The song was certified gold on February 19, 1981, indicating shipment 1,000,000 of physical copies.
+It became Parton's first and only solo number one entry on the former, as Parton would later team up with Kenny Rogers on their number one duet "Islands in the Stream".
+The song was certified gold by the RIAA on February 19, 1981, indicating shipment of 1,000,000 physical copies.
 It was certified platinum on September 25, 2017.
 The song has accrued 500,000 digital downloads as of February 2019 in the United States after it was made available for download in the 21st century.

-The song peaked at number 47 on the UK Singles Chart in 1981.
-It has sold 303,511 digital copies in the UK as of July 2014.
-As of 2017, it is Parton's biggest download in the UK, totaling 340,800, while it has also been streamed 8.46 million times.
+Despite peaking at number 47 on the UK Singles Chart in 1981, it has sold 303,511 digital copies in the UK as of July 2014.
+As of 2017, it is Parton's most downloaded track in the UK, totaling 340,800 downloads, while it has also been streamed 8.46 million times.
+It remains popular on radio and in nightclubs throughout the UK and was spliced between "Independent Women Part 1" by Destiny's Child and "Eple" by Röyksopp for the Soulwax album As Heard on Radio Soulwax Pt.
+2.